Sam Burns clings to lead as winds interrupt Genesis Invitational

 At the green on the fourth hole, J.B.
 Holmes stood over a putt when his cap was blown off his head.
 Holmes backed off his putt as the wind then blew his ball across the green to the fringe.

-It was the first time a tournament was paused because of wind since the second round of the 2015 Open Championship at St. Andrews, England.
+It was the first time a PGA Tour event was paused because of high winds since 2016 during the final round of the Farmers Insurance Open at Torrey Pines Golf Course in San Diego.

 "From what I was told, the balls weren't staying on the greens," said Burns.
 "Obviously there is a fine line between tough and fair and I think the line was crossed so they did a good job of stopping play."